convox/docs/docs/console/access-control.md

 **On the Pro plan and above**, you can assign one of the following roles to each of the users you've added: _Administrator_, _Operator_, or _Developer_.
 For details about the permissions of each role, see the [Permissions](#permissions) section below.

-When users join your organization, each will be assigned a unique API Key that grants access the organization's Racks.
+When users join your organization, each will be assigned a unique API Key that grants access to the organization's Racks.

 ## Deploy Keys